DETAILED ACTION

 Therefore, claim(s) 2 is/are ineligible under 35 U.S.C.
 101.

-Regarding Claim 4, the claim recites “determining the location of the debris is based on the power exceeding a threshold power value” which further narrowing the abstract idea and fail to integrate the abstract idea into a practical application.
+Regarding Claim 4, the claim recites “determining that the temporal property of the power” which further narrowing the abstract idea and fail to integrate the abstract idea into a practical application.

 Regarding Claim 5, the claim recites “the threshold power value is based on an amount of power corresponding to mowing the mowable area with a defined grass height” which further narrowing the abstract idea and fail to integrate the abstract idea into a practical application.